Browse by Medical Category

 Many patients are referred to us by a pathologist who suspects IgG4-RSD.
-At your first visit, you will meet with John Stone, MD, MPH, or Arezou Khosroshahi, MD, both of whom have treated this disease since its emergence in recent years.
+At your first visit, you will meet with John Stone, MD, MPH, who has treated this disease since its emergence in recent years.

 Your doctor will review your medical history, perform a physical examination and, because information about IgG4-RSD is so hard to find, educate you about the disease.
 If necessary, we may recommend blood tests or review your biopsy specimen with a Mass General pathologist to confirm a diagnosis.

 For many patients, receiving the diagnosis of IgG4-RSD comes as a relief.
 The condition often causes organ swelling, which previously may have been mistaken for a malignant tumor.
 Some patients have even undergone unnecessary surgery for this reason.

 If IgG4-RSD is diagnosed early, we can usually control the inflammation within organs and prevent further damage.
 In addition, our multispecialty expertise is essential in managing problems within organs that can result from damage associated with IgG4-RSD.

 Treatment for IgG4-RSD traditionally has involved prednisone, a steroid medication.
 Prednisone has proven very effective in treating this condition but also leads to side effects such as weight gain, osteoporosis, high blood pressure and diabetes.